Mono Couple becomes Poly Couple

 • "Of course you can't keep a healthy boundary.
 You've been getting cut down every time you tried for years."

-Marriage counselor session
+Marriage counselor session:

-• Dude was like, "Yeah.
-It's a good thing you are separated for now."
+• Dude was like, "Yeah, it's a good thing you are separated for now."

 You need to become able to advocate on your side and set your personal boundaries if you want this to get better.
+And on her side, Spitfire needs learn to respect your boundaries when you set them, not just mow you down, if she also wants this to get better.

 I had a real important question that Spitfire told me meant I did not understand autonomy.
 When does someone else's autonomy coming at the expense of your autonomy give you the right to tell that person to fuck off?
 Life goals.